M-0GIT/GDCO/README.md

-        #A quiz to help study general DC info.
-I will be adding questions slowly with help from chat GPT.
+        #A quiz to help study general info.
+I will have help from chat GPT.

         #Week 1